Intel-bigdata/SSM/README.md

 Then a package named as `smart-data-${version}.tar.gz` will be generated under `smart-dist/target`.

+For other versions of hadoop, we had no complete tests on them.
+But if SSM's dfs client version, determined by above build option, is compatible with a version of hadoop, there will be no issue.
+Our incomplete tests showed that SSM built for hadoop-3.1.0 can also support hadoop-3.0.0-cdh6.0.1.

 Quick Start
 -----------
 Please refer to [SSM deployment guide](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/ssm-deployment-guide.md).

 Third-party dependencies